 ESMA's Validation Rules make field 2.16 conditional on Table 2, field 21, Open Term = TRUE or Table 2, field 22, Termination Optionality = EGRN or ETSB.
-40 Accordingly, the Minimum Notice Period is not required for fixed-term repos, even if they have termination options for which the termination notice period is the standard settlement period.
-While Minimum Notice Period should be applicable to such fixed-term repos, in view of the Validation Rules, it is recommended that this type of repo should be reported when transacted (Table 2, field 98, Action Type = NEWT) as having a fixed term to maturity (so Table 2, field 21, Open Term = FALSE and Table 2, field 14, Maturity Date = [maturity date]) but without reporting the option.
-If the option is subsequently exercised, this event should be reported as an early termination (Table 2, field 98 = ETRM or MODI, depending on whether the termination is on the same day or on a future date --- see recommendation 9.4).
+53 Accordingly, the Minimum Notice Period is not required for fixed-term repos, even if they have termination options for which the termination notice period is the standard settlement period.
+While Minimum Notice Period should be applicable to such fixed-term repos, in view of the Validation Rules, it is recommended that this type of repo should be reported when transacted (Table 2, field 98, Action Type = NEWT) as having a fixed term to maturity (so Table 2, field 21, Open Term = FALSE and Table 2, field 14, Maturity

-40 However, there is a mistake in the Consolidated Validation Rules on extendibles, inasmuch as the rules also say that Minimum Notice Period only applies to terminations.
+53 However, there is a mistake in the Consolidated Validation Rules on extendibles, in as much as the rules also say that Minimum Notice Period only applies to terminations.